Mental Health Awareness Action Guide

 Psychological First Aid (PFA) is an internationally recognized training, used across the world by first responders, healthcare professionals, and community leaders.
 It provides compassionate, practical tools to help people navigate acute stress and trauma, while also being broadly applicable in everyday situations where emotional support is needed.

-📍 Where: Academy for Community Behavioral Health at CUNY School of Professional Studies
+📍 Check Out: Academy for Community Behavioral Health at CUNY School of Professional Studies